 Future research reports, findings, regulatory proceedings, litigation, media attention or other publicity that are perceived as less favourable than, or that question, earlier research reports, findings or publicity could have a material adverse effect on the demand for PhyeinMed's proposed products and the business, results of operations, financial condition and cash flows of the PhyeinMed.
-The PhyeinMed's dependence upon consumer perceptions means that adverse scientific research reports, findings, regulatory proceedings, litigation, media attention or other publicity, whether or not accurate or with merit, could have a material adverse effect on the PhyeinMed, the demand for its proposed products, and the business, results of operations, financial condition and cash flows of the PhyeinMed.
+The PhyeinMed's dependence upon consumer perceptions means that adverse scientific research reports, findings, regulatory proceedings, litigation, media attention or other publicity, whether or not accurate or with merit, could have a material adverse effect on the PhyeinMed.
 Further, adverse publicity reports or other media attention regarding the safety, efficacy and quality of medical marijuana in general, or the PhyeinMed's proposed products specifically, or associating the consumption of medical marijuana with illness or other media attention could arise even if the adverse effects associated with such products resulted from consumers' failure to consume such products appropriately or as directed.